 In addition to this general definition, HUD regulations establish policies for treating specific types of income and assets.
-The full texts of those portions of the regulations are provided in exhibits at the end of this chapter as follows:
+The full text of those portions of the regulations are provided in exhibits at the end of this chapter as follows:

-- Annual Income Inclusions (Exhibit 6-1)

-- Annual Income Exclusions (Exhibit 6-2)

-- Treatment of Family Assets (Exhibit 6-3)

-- Earned Income Disallowance (Exhibit 6-4)

-- The Effect of Welfare Benefit Reduction (Exhibit 6-5)
+- Earned Income Disallowance (Exhibit 6-1) - The Effect of Welfare Benefit Reduction (Exhibit 6-2)

 Sections 6-I.B and 6-I.C discuss general requirements and methods for calculating annual income.
 The rest of this section describes how each source of income is treated for the purposes of determining annual income.
 HUD regulations present income inclusions and exclusions separately [24 CFR 5.609(b) and 24 CFR 5.609(c)].
-In this ACOP, however, the discussions of income inclusions and exclusions are integrated by topic (e.g., all policies affecting earned income are discussed together in section 6-I.D).
+The SDHC's MTW policies regarding inclusions and exclusions will be described.
 Verification requirements for annual income are discussed in Chapter 7.